Summary Reports on All Workstations

 The report shows the calendar (month, week or day) of all production operations colored by the workstation.

-Clicking the Choose options Choose options allows to choose which information to display on the calendar.
+Clicking the Choose options allows choosing which information to display on the calendar.

 The backdrop color indicates the different workstation groups.
 The color can be set in the workstation type's details at Production planning -> Workstation groups.